Click here to view PDF or print.

 1. Was there a hesitation which was undue and that gave North unauthorized information?

 Most hesitations should be considered undue when they occur in basic, simple auctions.
 For example, a slow pass as dealer or over an opponent’s one level opening bid would be considered undue.
-However, there are some high level competitive positions in which it is more normal (thus less informative) to break in tempo briefly than to act in tempo-that is the point of the skip-bid warning.
-If East did give the skip-bid warning, a 10-second break in tempo by South is obviously far from undue (a pass in tempo would be undue haste).
-And if East gave no warning, a normal hesitation by South is not undue.
+However, there are some high level competitive positions in which it is more normal (thus less informative) to break in tempo briefly than to act in tempo-as in the case of a jump in the bidding.
+If East did jump in the bidding, a 10-second break in tempo by South is obviously far from undue (a pass in tempo would be undue haste).
+A normal hesitation by South is not undue.

 (At the auction’s start a normal auction would take in the 2-4 seconds range per bid.
 As a partnership approaches slam 4-6 seconds is not inappropriate.)